Virtual/Hot Wallets Basics

-There are three options you should consider for software based wallets:
+There are three options you should consider for software-based wallets:

 - There are wallets you can download on your computer.
 You can only access this wallet from the computer you downloaded the software on.

-- There are wallets which run on a cloud.
+- There are wallets that run on a cloud.
 This means you can access it from anywhere, however, that means that your private keys will be stored online which makes you more vulnerable to possible hacking attacks.

 The big difference between Cryptocurrency wallets and exchanges is that the purpose of exchanges isn’t to keep or store your cryptocurrency.

-Instead the main goal or purpose of an exchange is to provide you with a place to be able to buy, sell or exchange cryptocurrencies for other digital currency or traditional currency like US dollars.
+Instead, the main goal or purpose of an exchange is to provide you with a place to be able to buy, sell or exchange cryptocurrencies for other digital currency or traditional currency like US dollars.

-There are three different type of exchanges:
+There are three different types of exchanges:

 - Brokers: Websites that allow people to buy cryptocurrencies at a price set by the broker.